 Overall, our results show that precipitation is strongly dependent on the climate state.
 While the CAM simulations indicate that global-mean precipitation exhibits a maximum rate of approximately 5 mm day-1 and decreasing rates for surface temperatures beyond 330 K, other GCMs, like HadCM3L and MPI-ESM1.2, indicate that global-mean precipitation might exhibit a smaller maximum rate and begin to decrease at lower surface temperatures.
-These differences are attributable to shortwave radiation and may be related to water vapor absorption parameterizations in comprehensive GCMs (e.g., Yang et al., 2016).
+These differences are attributable to shortwave radiation and may be related to water vapor absorption parameterizations, which vary considerably across comprehensive GCMs (e.g., Fildier & Collins, 2015; Kim et al., 2022; Takahashi, 2009; Yang et al., 2016).
 Hence, there is a need to examine Earth's hydrological cycle in hot climates simulated with a broader suite of comprehensive GCMs.
-Such work will have large implications for understanding various climate epochs, spanning from the recent past to the Hadean and Archaean eons, as well as for understanding weathering in past climates, and the habitability of other Earth-like planets.
+Such work will have large implications for understanding various climate time periods, spanning from the recent past to the Hadean and Archaean eons, as well as for understanding weathering in past climates, and the habitability of other Earth-like planets.